 Yes.
 Bus operators who submit a National Police Certificate from a state other than Victoria may be asked to supply a statutory declaration stating that they have not committed any criminal offences in Victoria.
 The reason for this additional requirement is that the parameters governing police checks differ between some jurisdictions.

 I want to buy an eight-seater vehicle to drop off and pick up customers from various venues.
 Do I need to hold bus operator accreditation or bus operator registration?

 You do not have to apply for bus operator registration or accreditation to operate a vehicle with seating capacity of less than 10 seats (including the driver).
-This is because under the BSA, 'bus' is defined as a vehicle with seating positions for 10 people or more.
+This is because under the Bus Safety Act 2009 (Vic) (BSA), 'bus' is defined as a vehicle with seating positions for 10 people or more.

-However, other Victoria legislation, such as that applying to taxis and special purpose vehicle licensing, may apply and you should contact Commercial Passenger Vehicles Victoria (CPVV), formerly the Taxi Services Commission, on 1800 638 802 to ascertain the relevant requirements.
+However, other Victoria legislation, such as that applying to taxis and special purpose vehicle licensing, may apply.
+Contact Commercial Passenger Vehicles Victoria (CPVV), formerly the Taxi Services Commission, on 1800 638 802 to ascertain the relevant requirements.

 We are a social club and want to hire a minibus for a few months to use as a courtesy bus for our members and patrons.
 Do we still need to complete an application even though we don't own this bus?

 Yes, as the operator of a community and private bus service the club is required to hold bus operator registration.

 A community and private bus service is defined as a bus service consisting of the carriage of passengers by a bus for or in connection with the activities of a religious, educational, health, welfare, philanthropic, sporting or social body; and which is provided for no consideration or for consideration which is limited to the costs or part of the costs incurred in making the journey.

 There is no application fee or annual fees for bus operator registration.
 If you have any questions, please contact us.